 The Green Card is an American Express Membership Rewards charge card.
-It doesn’t offer the same level of benefits provided by its more upscale cousins, such as the Gold and Platinum cards, but its annual fee is also considerably less.
+It doesn’t offer the same level of benefits provided by its more upscale cousins, such as the Premier Rewards Gold card and Platinum cards, but its annual fee is also considerably less.
 At only $95 a year, versus $160 for the Gold Card and $450 for the Platinum, some might consider it a bargain.

 Keep in mind that this is a charge card, not a credit card.
 Cardholders are required to pay off their balance every month, or else they will incur steep penalties.

 With the Green Card, you’ll gain access to Membership Rewards, which is an excellent and flexible rewards program.
 You can redeem points in many ways, including for gift cards, shopping, travel and Uber rides, and on Amazon.
 Most importantly, though, you can transfer points to a variety of airline frequent flyer programs.

 0$ intro annual fee for the first year, then $95